Skip to main content

 1. Evaluate Needs: Assess your current HR processes and identify areas for improvement.

-3. Budget Planning: Allocate funds for software not just for the software purchase, but also implementation, training, and ongoing support.
+3. Budget Planning: Allocate funds for software not just for the software purchase, but for the total HR software cost including implementation, training, and ongoing support.

 4. Gather Data: Collect and clean all necessary employee data for migration.